Autonomous guided vehicles, hands-free fare gates: A glimpse into future of Singapore’s transport

 Called the Future of Transport showcase, the technology initiatives provide a glimpse into Singapore’s vision for the future of air, land and sea transport.

-Each vehicle, which moves an average of 500m for one trip at a speed of up to 6kmh, can transport up to 500kg.
-Previously, six catering staff were required to move these food trolleys over the same distance three times a day.
+Each vehicle, which travels an average of 500m for one trip at a speed of up to 6kmh, can transport up to 500kg.
+Deliveries can now be made by one person, compared to how six catering staff were previously required to move these food trolleys over the same distance three times a day.

-“Dolly” has already been in operation at Changi Airport Terminals 1, 2 and 3 since June.
-It has been a boost to productivity, a manager at SATS Catering Mr Haja Alaudeenvajid told Channel NewsAsia.
+Rolled out at Changi Airport Terminals 1, 2 and 3 since June, "Dolly" has been a boost to productivity, a manager at SATS Catering Haja Alaudeenvajid told Channel NewsAsia.

-In particular, the vehicle, which uses sensor technology, has helped to lighten the work load of older workers who may find it more difficult than their younger co-workers to move multiple food trolleys.
+In particular, the AGV, which uses sensor technology, has helped to lighten the work load of older workers who may find it more difficult than their younger co-workers to move multiple food trolleys.

 A smart wheelchair system that allows staff to move multiple wheelchairs autonomously at the touch of a button is also being tested, along with a cargo document delivery AGV.

-The latter transports documents to a centralised location for distribution to aircraft, and is able to navigate obstacles and recognise traffic light signals.
+The latter transports documents to a centralised location for easy distribution to the aircraft.
+Fitted with a combination of sensors, such as radio detection and ranging (RADAR) sensors and cameras, the AGV is able to navigate obstacles and recognise traffic light signals.

 “Technology will help as it takes away some of the dangerous aspects of jobs, like lifting heavy loads,” said Mr Donald Lum, assistant vice president of technology at SATS.
 “In the process, our older workers get to up-skill by interacting with technology … This also helps us to attract younger talent to the sector.”